monmima/javascript-algorithms-questions/README.md

 **Difficulty level**

-As much as possible, I want to use a classification system in my files to know how hard a challenge is for me.
+I want to use a classification system as much as possible in my files to know how hard a challenge is for me.
 This way, I can come back to stuff that is harder for me.
 The rating will be: easy, medium or hard.

 **Quokka.js**

-Finally, I used the Quokka.js extension for Visual Studio Code to get the output for my algos directly in the JS file.
+Finally, I used the Quokka.js extension for Visual Studio Code to get the output for my algorithms directly in the JS file instead of the browser.